Gold and silver prices fall in early trade

-The price of 22-carat gold fell Rs 400 from yesterday's close to Rs 52,000, according to the GoodReturns website.
+The price of 22-carat gold fell by Rs 100 from yesterday's close to Rs 52,100, according to the GoodReturns website.

 Citywide breakdown

-In Delhi, Mumbai, and Kolkata, 1 kg of silver was trading at Rs 69,000, while in Chennai and Hyderabad, it was selling at Rs 71,800.
+In Delhi, Mumbai and Kolkata, 1 kg of silver was trading at Rs 68,500, while in Chennai and Hyderabad, it was selling at Rs 71,700.

 (If you have a story in and around Mumbai, you have our ears, be a citizen journalist and send us your story here. )